judah/proto-lens/README.md

   libraries.
 - Unknown fields of proto2 messages are discarded during decoding.
 (This is the correct behavior for proto3.)
-- Unknown enum values cause a decoding error, instead of being preserved round-trip.
+- Unknown proto2 enum values cause a decoding error, instead of being preserved round-trip.
 - Files with `import public` statements compile correctly, but don't explicitly reexport the definitions from those imports.
-- Enum aliases (`option allow_alias = true`) are not supported; each enum value must map to a distinct integer constant.

 # Troubleshooting